Toric reduction of singularities for Newton nondegenerate $p$-forms: Introduction

+\no For $n=2$, Seidenberg's reduction gives reduced singularities, which are, in particular, nonnilpotent.
+This can be generalized to $(n-1)$-forms on $\ccc^n$ which are NND as in the following \cref{n-1}.

+\begin{ththm} Let $\eta$ be a nonidentically zero holomorphic $p$-form on $\ccc^n$.
+If we suppose that $\eta$ is NND and $p=n-1$, then the strict transform of $\eta$ by the toric morphism defined via a regular refinement of its dual fan has at worst nonnilpotent singularities. \end{ththm}

-\no In the first part of this paper, we introduce a generalization of the notion of Newton polyhedron of a $1$-form to a $p$-form and define associated Newton non-degeneracy conditions.
-The second part gathers the results from toric geometry which are needed to formulate and prove our main result: statement $2)$ in \cref{Reduction theorem} affirming that any NND $p$-form pulls back to a log-smooth form via a single toric morphism.
-The notion of log-smoothness and the proof of the theorem are detailed in the last part.
+\no In the first part of this paper, we generalize Newton polyhedron of $1$-forms to $p$-forms and define associated Newton nondegeneracy conditions.
+The second part gathers results from toric geometry which are needed to formulate and prove our main result: statement $2)$ in \cref{Reduction theorem} which characterizes NND $p$-forms.
+The proof of the theorem and the application to $(n-1)$-forms are detailed in the last part.
+We don't require any integrability condition.

 \no \textbf{Acknowledgements.} The author wishes to thank Hussein Mourtada, Matteo Ruggiero and Beatriz Molina-Samper for discussions and suggestions related to this work.